Bnei Brak: Culture and lifestyle

 According to a city councilor, Yaakov Vidar of Likud, who ranked the city as one of the dirtiest in Israel, the mayor first denied there was a rat issue then had to admit the problem after the pressure from him and Idit Silman, the Minister of Environmental Protection, but the mayor claimed his words were merely a sarcastic joke.

 The causes of the rodents were attributed to mishandling of garbage and sewage, and the creepy feature of limestone and brittle concrete that were used to build the city.
 The municipality also blamed the construction of Tel Aviv Light Rail disturbed the underground rats and forced them to move to the city.

+Voting patterns

+In the 2022 election, 98 percent of voters in Bnei Brak voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.02 percent voted for the Arab parties.
+90 percent of voters voted for the Haredi parties Shas or UTJ.